Tottenham news: Will Harry Kane be fit for the Champions League final? | Goal.com

 Tottenham captain Harry Kane has been out of action since April with an ankle injury, but a European miracle could see him return to the side in time for the Champions League final against Liverpool.

-A knocked picked up against Huddersfield looked to have ended his season two months early, though he has confirmed to have returned to training following Spurs' Champions League heroics.
+A knocked picked up against Huddersfield looked to have ended his season two months early, though he has returned to training following Spurs' Champions League heroics and been named in England's UEFA Nations League semi-final squad for June 6.

 He will miss out on the final Premier League clash against Everton but may be fit in time for the final in Madrid on June 1 – a huge boost for the club.